metarhia/impress/README.md

   - `impress path <path>` to display or change path to IAS
   - `impress start` to start IAS server
   - `impress stop` to stop IAS server
-  - `impress restart` to restop IAS server
+  - `impress restart` to restart IAS server
   - `impress status` to display IAS status
   - `impress update` to update IAS version
-  - `impress autostart [on|off]` to add/remove IAS to autostart after system reboot
+  - `impress autostart [on|off]` to add/remove IAS to autostart on system reboot
   - `impress list` to see IAS applications list
   - `impress add [path]` to add application
   - `impress remove [name]` to remove application